sspBIT/CDA-VSR/README.md

 }
 ```
 ## Contact
-Please leave a issue or contact zhengqiang with bitwangyuhang@163.com
+Please leave a issue or contact Yuhang Wang with bitwangyuhang@163.com

 ## License and Acknowledgement